Mtestor/Dame_Alliance/readme.md

 Ceci est un projet de jeu de dame "Alliance" fait en Python avec Pygame.

-To test launch prototype.py with python 3 (you need Pygame on your computer)
+To test, launch prototype.py with python 3 (you need Pygame on your computer)

 Click on a pawn to choose it
 Click on a to the case you want to move to move it